KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession1/docs/ws1-architecture/1download.md

    If it's taking a minute to download, use the time to introduce yourself to your neighbors!
 Your neighbors will be your buddies tonight and someone you can reach out to on Slack between sessions!

-   Ask your neighbors, "What is your most used emoji"?
+   Here's an icebreaker question.
+Ask your neighbors, "What is your most used emoji and why"?

    {% hint style='info' %}
 **Assets** are valuable files for your web site or application.
 Think **CSS**, **JavaScript**, images, videos, etc.